 - Natural areas and habitats shall be protected from incompatible or potentially incompatible uses where: - a.
 Rare or endangered flora and fauna have received provincial and federal designation and protection under The Endangered Species Act and The Species at Risk Act. - b.
 Lands have received provincial designation and protection under the Protected Areas Initiative. - c.
 Lands have been identified as wildlife management area, provincial park, ecological reserve, and wildlife refuge, where applicable. - d.
 Private lands have been voluntarily protected by landowners under The Conservation Agreements Act. - 2.
-The identification and protection of wetlands, natural areas and wildlife and fisheries habitats will be encouraged.
+A strong community and a high quality of life will be supported by ensuring proposals, including public and private development activities and changes to the built environment will protect and improve the environment and natural ecosystems by: - a.
+Minimizing air, soil and water pollution; - b.
+Mitigating contaminated sites;

-- Appropriate setbacks may be established within the municipal zoning by-laws to protect natural lands such as flood plains, locations having significant recreational and ecological values, public parks, forests, and wildlife corridors. - 4.
-Developments and the use of land adjacent to or within immediate adjacency of a designated provincial park, wildlife management area, provincial forest, ecological reserve (i.e. where applicable), or Crown lands with designated Protected Areas distinction, will be referred to the applicable government department for review and comment to ensure that proposed and future development or changes in land use will not adversely affect the sustainability of the area or its resident flora and fauna. - 5.
-Where privately-initiated habitat conservation land leases or land transfers are proposed, Manitoba Sustainable Development will be encouraged to consult with the Planning District prior to approving the designation of a private habitat conservation area. - 6.
+- c.
+Mitigating unacceptable effects of noise; and - d.
+Minimizing the release and proliferation of invasive species and mitigating their impacts. - 3.
+Rural developments will be maintained in harmony with the environment by ensuring that natural areas and wood lots are preserved as integral components of a quality rural environment. - 4.
+The identification and protection of wetlands, natural areas and wildlife and fisheries habitats will be encouraged. - 5.
+Appropriate setbacks may be established within the municipal zoning by-laws to protect private and municipal natural lands such as flood plains, locations having significant recreational and ecological values, public parks, forests, and wildlife corridors. - 6.
+Developments and the use of land adjacent to or within immediate adjacency of a designated provincial park, wildlife management area, provincial forest, ecological reserve (i.e. where applicable), or Crown lands with designated Protected Areas distinction, will be referred to the applicable government department for review and comment to ensure that proposed and future development or changes in land use will not adversely affect the sustainability of the area or its resident flora and fauna. - 7.
+Where privately-initiated habitat conservation land leases or land transfers are proposed, Manitoba Sustainable Development will be encouraged to consult with the Planning District prior to approving the designation of a private habitat conservation area. - 8.
 Access to natural areas and wildlife and fisheries habitat will be considered, where feasible, to foster appreciation for and enjoyment of nature, but such access must not lead to levels of activity that will exceed the capability of the area to sustain the environment and ecosystem integrity.
-In cases where private lands are involved, access will be subject to the approval of landowners. - 7.
-The fragmentation of critical and significant wildlife habitats should be avoided whenever possible, and the establishment and protection of wildlife corridors is to be supported. - Development that results in the fragmentation of these habitats should be minimized and suitably mitigated. - 8.
+In cases where private lands are involved, access will be subject to the approval of landowners. - g.
+The fragmentation of critical and significant wildlife habitats should be avoided whenever possible, and the establishment and protection of wildlife corridors is to be supported.
+Development that results in the fragmentation of these habitats should be minimized and suitably mitigated. - 10.
 The protection of ecologically significant areas on private lands through the use of tools such as conservation easements and land dedication will be encouraged.